 The Origin of 666

 In this system of worship, they had 36 supreme gods, which included the sun god, which they believed to be the father of all the other gods and so was supreme over all.
 The Babylonians believed that numbers had power over their gods they worshiped so they assigned numbers to their gods so that they could have power over them.
 They did this by counting their gods and assigning a consecutive number to each of the 36 lesser supreme gods, and then added up these numbers (from 1 to 36) and assigned the sum to the sun god.
-The first god they counted got the number one assigned to it, which was also the number for the sun god for the purposes of the counting process.
-Their second god was assigned to the moon god and of course had the number two assigned to it, and so on up to 36 gods.
-The gods numbered from 3 through 36 were considered the children of the sun god, which included the various stars and constellations that these gods were associated with.
+The sun god was assigned number 1 as it was the father of all gods and thus was also the male deity.
+The moon god was assigned number 2 and of course was the female deity.
+The gods numbered from 3 through 36 were considered the children of the sun and the moon god, which included the various stars and constellations that these gods were associated with.
 I am sure that you have already guessed by now that the sum of the numbers from 1 to 36 totals 666, which they also assigned to the god associated with the sun as being the father of all their gods.
 The calculation is simply this:

 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10 + 11 + 12 + 13 + 14 + 15 + 16 + 17 + 18 + 19 + 20 + 21 + 22 + 23 + 24 + 25 + 26 + 27 + 28 + 29 + 30 + 31 + 32 + 33 + 34 + 35 + 36 = 666